the-idc/home/content/newsletters/idc-newsletter-2020-11-01.md

 ---
-title: IDC Newsletter 2020-11-01
+title: JI Newsletter 2020-11-01
 date: 2020-10-30T17:32:49.256Z
 ---
 ![](/images/uploads/idc-logo.png)

-# IDC Newsletter 2020-11-01
+# JI Newsletter 2020-11-01

-Welcome to the November issue of the IDC newsletter.
+Welcome to the November issue of the JI newsletter.
 This month, we have articles on various facets of the Mi'kmaw fishing conflict by two first-time contributors: Ccarla and Jeffers.
 We also have the usual inchoate Trot ramblings of Jonkle, Yogthos and Loljapes.

 - - -